 In maintaining the highest standards possible at Fredrick and Charles Beauty College, written tests are administered on a weekly basis and practical work monitored daily.
-Progress reports are given to students to inform them of their practical and theoretical standing, attendance, citizenship and progress in training.
-Regardless of hours attended, progress reports are given at scheduled hours, not elapsed hours.
-There reports are given at 450, 900, 1200, and 1500 scheduled hours and according to contract.
+Progress reports are given to students to inform them of their practical and theoretical standing, attendance, citizenship, and progress in training.
+Regardless of the hours attended, progress reports are given at scheduled hours, not elapsed hours.
+Their reports are given at 450, 900, and 1000 scheduled hours and according to contract.

 Freshmen board is given during the last week of freshmen training, with a minimum of 150 hours, utilizing a practical examination, followed by an instructor/student conference.
-If examination is completed successfully, the student is promoted to the main clinic floor.
+If the examination is completed successfully, the student is promoted to the main clinic floor.
 If examination is not completed successfully, student is retained in freshmen area until deficiencies are corrected.

-Senior board is given between 1200 and 1500 hours to evaluate student's progress.
-A 300 multiple choice examination and practical examination is administered to evaluate their readiness for the State Licensing examination, followed by instructor/student conference, where their strengths and weaknesses are discussed.
+Senior board is given between 800 and 1000 hours to evaluate student's progress.
+A comprehensive written examination through CIMA program, Health and Safety, and practical examination is administered to evaluate their readiness for the State Licensing examination, followed by instructor/student conference, where their strengths and weaknesses are discussed.
 Student must pass this examination to successfully graduate.